mac2rk/Radio-86RK-TFT/README.md

 [Schematic](Eagle/rk86_tft-schematic.pdf)

-In the schematic, IC3 converts logic levels from 5V of [Radio-86RK](https://github.com/mac2rk/Radio-86RK-SRAM) to 3.3V required by the TFT panel; IC6 feeds the TFT panel's backlight (a string of white LEDs) with constant current; IC7 provides I2C interface for the resistive touchscreen; IC8 regulates +5V poswer supply down to +3.3V.
+In the schematic, IC3 converts logic levels from 5V of [Radio-86RK](https://github.com/mac2rk/Radio-86RK-SRAM) to 3.3V required by the TFT panel; IC6 feeds the TFT panel's backlight (a string of white LEDs) with constant current; IC7 provides I2C interface for the resistive touchscreen; IC8 regulates +5V power supply down to +3.3V.
 Q1 provides protection against wrong power supply polarity, Q2 and Q3 convert I2C voltage levels.

 IC4 and IC5.1 form the brown color `#AA5500`instead of unsightly "dark yellow" `#AAAA00` for IRGB=0b0110, forming the standard CGA palette: